Currently Serving Broward County & Southern Florida Areas

 The standard plunger is one of the most common types of plungers.
 It has one piece and two cups with a rubber or silicone cup on the end.
 When you push down on the plunger, air trapped inside the cup pushes against the water in your drain, creating a pressure that will force the clog to move up through the pipe and out of your sink.

-The beehive plunger is for sinks where there is limited space around it and sinks with drainage problems.
+The beehive plunger is for sinks with limited space around them and sinks with drainage problems.
 It looks like a small wine glass but flat with a long stem coming from the bottom.
 When pressing down on this plunger, it will make contact with various parts of your sink instead of just being in contact with the drain itself.

 A flanged plunger is a straight plunger with a hollow cup that is bent on one side.
 This is the best type of plunger to use on clogged toilets.